 As an Airbnb Experience host, you can set your own prices, terms and availability.
 Therefore, this can be a very flexible way to make money without having to own or get involved with properties at all!

-Other ways to make money on Airbnb
+Other creative ways to make money on Airbnb

-6. Offer cleaning and/or linen hire services
+6. Offer linen hire or services

-7. Provide furniture & staging hire
+7. Provide furniture and staging hire

 Airbnb properties with unique and stylish interiors tend to get more bookings and therefore make more money.
 However, many hosts don’t have much money to spend on quality furniture and decorative details in the beginning.
 This is where you can step in by providing furniture hire with a monthly fee.